oruehenbeck/django_dynamic_sites/docs/reference/features/privateobjects.rst

 manager function and if the sites are not hooked beneath the userpage they will show all objects returned by :code:`get_public()`.

-As you can expect this works for as many models as you register and extend the shown way.
+As you can expect, this works for as many models as you register and extend the shown way.